csharpsi/webmerge.net/README.md

 ## Usage

+.NET 4.5 or higher required.
+This documentation assumes knowledge of [Asynchronus Programming](https://msdn.microsoft.com/en-us/library/hh191443.aspx)

 You'll need to add the namespace

 ```c#
 using WebMerge.Client;
 ```

-Other namespaces you may need to add are:
+Other namespaces you may need:

 ```c#
 using WebMerge.Client.Enums;